troysellers/heroku-301-generator/README.md

 ```

 This will give us a copy of code locally we can work with and explore.
-Now, let's get this ready for eclipse and explore the code
+Now, let's get this ready for eclipse and explore the code (or you could just use a text editor or something.. )

 ```
 > mvn eclipse:eclipse